pgtipping/the-synth-rag/memory-bank/activeContext.md

   - Added missing getContext method to ContextManager class
   - Fixed type issues in the route.ts file
   - Server now runs without module not found errors

+- Fixed TokenUsageTracker implementation
+  - Created a simplified version that doesn't depend on the db module
+  - Removed database queries and replaced with console logging
+  - Updated model cost calculations with latest pricing
+  - Added support for newer models like gpt-4o and gpt-4o-mini
+  - Server now runs without db import errors